loopbackio/loopback.io/pages/en/lb2/AngularJS-JavaScript-SDK.md

 * Auto-generated AngularJS services, compatible with [`ngResource.$resource`](http://docs.angularjs.org/api/ngResource.%24resource), that provide client-side representation of the models and remote methods in the LoopBack server application.
-* Command-line tools:
-  * `lb-ng` that generates Angular $resource services for your LoopBack application.
+* The `lb-ng` command-line tool that generates Angular $resource services for your LoopBack application.
 * A Grunt plugin ([grunt-loopback-sdk-angular](https://github.com/strongloop/grunt-loopback-sdk-angular)), if you want to use Grunt instead of `lb-ng`.

 The client is dynamic, in other words it automatically includes all the LoopBack models and methods you've defined.